 What is KickStart?

-KickStart is the program used by the Scholarships office to assess eligibility for bursaries and grants.
+KickStart is the program used by the Scholarships office to assess eligibility for bursaries and grants for domestic students only.
 You are only required to complete this registration once.
-If you are a continuing student and your circumstances have changed please contact us on 03 5327 9340 or email email@example.com
+If you are a continuing student and your circumstances have changed please contact us on 03 5327 9340 or email firstname.lastname@example.org

 Eligible students are provided with a $200 voucher to use at a FedUni bookstore to assist with the cost of textbooks.
 Students need to be enrolled full-time at a FedUni campus in the first year of an undergraduate degree.
 Eligible students may be awarded a maximum of one (1) Book Grant.